pbozeman/artix-unplugged/docs/power.md

 > Decision: Design around the [TPS563257DRLR](https://jlcpcb.com/partdetail/TexasInstruments-TPS563257DRLR/C20539656)
 > which is in large supply at JLCPCB.
 > (1.2Mhz, 3V-17V input, adjustable, 3A output.)
 Use 1 per rail.

+Only support common voltages.
+Since the board will use DDRL, don't support 1v5.
+Don't support 2v5 since it's only used on older peripherals.

+> Decision: only support 1v0, 1v8, 1v35, 3v3.

+This cuts down the necessary board space, and while it could warrant revisiting the rail management, it's already designed.
+Switching to something like the ADP5042 would likely result in using less board space, but comes with greater supply chain issues at JLCPCB as it is unclear if they will continue to be stocked as they are in lower quantities.
+The TPS563257 has thousands available, and is very inexpensive.
+Plus, the ADP chip only takes up to 6V, so a second regulator would still be needed when using 9-12V power.

+> Decision: use only a single 1V8 rail.
+It's ok if it is used as an IO
+> voltage, since it is acceptable for the to come up at the same time.

 ### ADC Rail Options